daleonpz/Research-Project/chapter3.md

 ==========================

 In this chapter, we evaluate the behavior of the follower in an controlled environment.
-We present the results of three test cases: known distance and angle, difference between ultrasonic sensor and camera, and failed scenarios.
+We present the results of three test cases: known distance and angle and difference between ultrasonic sensor and camera.
-Our experiments consisted in three steps:
-    - Set a known initial and final position.
+Our experiments consisted in three steps: set a known initial and final position, turn on the follower rover, measure the deviation from expected final position
-    - Turn on follower rover
-    - Measure the deviation from expected final position We measured the deviation using the front ultrasonic sensor, the PiCamera and a ruler with smallest division of the scale of 1 mm, or estimated uncertainty of 0.5 mm.
+We measured the deviation using the front ultrasonic sensor, the PiCamera and a ruler with smallest division of the scale of 1 mm, or estimated uncertainty of 0.5 mm.

 Known distance and angle